silla2807/assignment-submission-portal/README.md

 # Assignment Submission Portal

 ## Overview
 This is a Spring Boot backend application designed for managing assignment submissions.
-It allows users (students) to submit assignments and admins to review and either accept or reject them.
+It allows users to submit assignments and admins to review and either accept or reject them.
 MongoDB is used for data storage, and the system follows the MVC architecture.

 ## Tech Stack
 - **Backend:** Java, Spring Boot